sebsciarra/HugoWebsite/content/technical_content/EM/index.md

 \end{align}
 \end{spreadlines}
 $$
-The Python code block below shows that, after the M step, the incomplete-data log-likelihood indeed increases by as much as the evidence lower bound and the KL divergence between the new and old responsibilities.
+The Python code block below (see lines <a href="#161">161--210</a>)  shows that, after the M step, the incomplete-data log-likelihood indeed increases by as much as the evidence lower bound and the KL divergence between the new and old responsibilities.
 Note that I fix the values of $mu_k$ so that convergence does not occur in one trial.

 ```r {language=python}